viktornikolov069/Simple-String-Library/README.md

 ## *Viktor Nikolov*

-This library contains implementations of dynamic and static string structures that can be included in other programs.
+This library contains a simple implementation of a dynamic string that can be included in other programs.
 Currently the library is in a work in progress state.

 The following **functionality** is completed: